Zlika/libretro-database-thomson/README.md

 - [`cht`](cht) Cheats to various games
 - [`dat`](dat) The DAT file for Thomson games
 - [`rdb`](rdb) The compiled RetroArch database file
-- [`scripts`](scripts) A script to generate the DAT file from the https://www.screenscraper.fr website's content
+- [`scripts`](scripts) Scripts to generate the DAT file and the thumbnails files from the https://www.screenscraper.fr website

 ## Sources